Pentecostalism

 12 Pentecostalism directly emerged from-, and would certainly not exist without Calvinism (and thus we understand why specifically Calvinists are utmost outspoken against Pentecostalism - actively or unconsciously distracting from their implicit role as instigators of Pentecostalism).

-b) After Drummond followed the invitation of the Calvinist François Gaussen to come to Geneva, he arrived there in 1817 with some of the most prominent Adventists of the day (suggesting that Drummond was also a forerunner of Adventism and was part of the same 'Adventist' revival of ~biblical~ studies that influenced the Millerites in North America; this is also supported by Drummond's frequent appearances in SDA writings and Ellen G. White, the founder of the Seventh-Day-Adventist church, having frequently endorsed Joseph Wolff [4]!).
-He then partnered there with the Calvinist Robert Haldane, and founded with him in 1819 the Continental Society.
-[1] [2] [3] [4] [5] [6]
+- F) After Drummond followed the invitation of the Calvinist François Gaussen to come to Geneva, he arrived there in 1817 with some of the most prominent Adventists of the day (suggesting that Drummond was also a forerunner of Adventism and was part of the same 'Adventist' revival of ~biblical~ studies that influenced the Millerites in North America; this is also supported by Drummond's frequent appearances in SDA writings and Ellen G. White, the founder of the Seventh-Day-Adventist church, having frequently endorsed Joseph Wolff [4]!).
+After Drummond met with Gaussen, he then, on his recommendation, joined forces with the Calvinist Robert Haldane and founded the Continental Society with him in 1819.
+[1] [2] [3] [4] [5] [6] [7]

-e) The 7-Mountain-Mandate was founded at L'Abri in Switzerland by the Calvinist Francis Schaeffer (Presbyterian).
+- G) The 7-Mountain-Mandate was drafted at L'Abri in Switzerland by the Calvinist Francis Schaeffer (Presbyterian).
 [1]

 13 Profound and fundamental involvement of at least 2 of its very founders in Freemasonry.

-d) John Nelson Darby spoke in mysterious ways about Freemasonry.
+- D) John Nelson Darby (mentee of Irving) spoke in mysterious ways about Freemasonry.
 "Supposing we were a body of Freemasons, and a person were excluded from one lodge by the rules of the order ... the unity of the Freemason system is gone ... the proposed remedy is the mere pretension of the superiority of the recusant lodge, and a dissolution of Freemasonry."
 [1]

 14 Very close connection with the Roman Catholic church (RCC), with at least 2 founding members of the CAC having had papal audiences in Rome (Joseph Wolff in ~1815 and Lewis Way in 1823)!